cncf/devstatscode/README.md

 - `Health`: `{"api": "Health", "payload": {"project": "projectName"}}`.
   - Arguments: `projectName` for example: `kubernetes`, `Kuberentes`, `gRPC`, `grpc`, `all`, `All CNCF`.
   - Returns: `{"project": "projectName", "db_name": "projectDB", "events": int}`, `events` is the total number of all GitHub events that are recorded for given project.
+  - Result contains the number of events present for the specified project.

 - `ListAPIs`: `{"api": "ListAPIs"}`.
   - Returns: `{"apis":["DevActCntRepoGrp","Health","Events","ListAPIs",...]}` - list of all possible APIs.